 In Educational Environments

-Digital signs are now becoming a standard communication tool for schools.
-As noted in “How Schools Integrate Digital Signage and Social Media,” a blog posted on MediaSignPro.com, the It provides a smooth and effective link between school administrators and the students.
+Digital signs are now becoming a standard communication tool for schools, as noted in “How Schools Integrate Digital Signage and Social Media,” a blog posted on MediaSignPro.com.
+It provides a smooth and effective link between school administrators and the students.
 Digital signage can provide students, faculty and staff members with information about news, events, athletics, emergency updates and more.
 And by integrating social media, students can send messages via their smartphones and interact with signage in ways that make them interested participants, rather than passive viewers.
 Social media has also become an essential part of student life, with campuses throughout the U.S. incorporating social media into their communication plans.

 Here are just a few ways digital signage can improve communication in educational settings:

 - Emergency messaging.
 This is a crucial part of the campus communications network.
 Anything from inclement weather to auto theft needs to be communicated.
 Digital signage offers a way for school administration offices to communicate with people all over campus in the event of an emergency.
 If a winter storm causes classes to be cancelled, updates can be sent to the Facebook fan page or tweeted, which then route to a digital display of the social media account.

 - Announcement engagement.
 Social media has become a natural and essential part of student life.
 Students follow university fan pages for the latest announcements about semester activities; they follow their favorite college teams on Twitter for real-time score and major play updates.
 With the integration of digital signage, students are constantly engaged with the school.
 Photos and videos also garner a great deal of engagement on social media sites.
 As social media accounts are integrated with digital signage, students don’t necessarily need to be logged into Facebook to see the latest pictures or videos from a guest speaker, or drama class performance.